 March of Dimes is the leading nonprofit organization for pregnancy and baby health.
 With chapters nationwide and its premier event, March for Babies, the March of Dimes works to improve the health of babies by preventing birth defects, premature birth and infant mortality.
 For the latest resources and information, visit marchofdimes.com or nacersano.org.

-Texas Children’s Health Plan was founded in 1996 by Texas Children’s Hospital and is the nation's first health maintenance organization (HMO) created just for children.
+Additional information: Texas Children’s Health Plan was founded in 1996 by Texas Children’s Hospital and is the nation's first health maintenance organization (HMO) created just for children.
 It offers a primary-care network, specialists and a large hospital network.
 Since 1996, families in Houston and surrounding areas have counted on Texas Children’s Health Plan for affordable and dependable health coverage.
-For more information on Texas Children’s Health Plan and The Center for Children and Women visit, www.JoinTheCenter.org orwww.TexasChildrensHealthPlan.org
+For more information on Texas Children’s Health Plan and The Center for Children and Women visit, www.JoinTheCenter.org orwww.TexasChildrensHealthPlan.org.